bzuraik/SVG_Parser/README.md

 # SVG_Parser
-This project implements a basic SVG parser useing libxml2 library.SVG files are parsed and converted into well-formatted humanly readable strings.
+- A program that uses libxml2 library to parse SVG files and converts into well-formatted humanly readable strings.

-This program uses a LinkedListAPI to store various vector image components.
+- Implementing a dynamic frontend with jQuery that allows the user to log into a MySQL database and store information related to the SVG files.
+(MySQL part is under progress)
+- Integrating the full C backend with Node.js through the ffi-napi library.

 ## Installation of Node App